River Rafting Destinations in India

 If you’re looking for a harmonious mix of scenery and challenge—without rubbing elbows with hordes of tourists—this might be your spot.

 The Barapole River stands out as South India’s contribution to the rafting scene.
-With the monsoon rains swelling its waters, the river delivers steeper rides in its prime.
+With the monsoon rains swelling its waters, the river delivers steeper rides in its

 Best Time to Visit